Ultimate List Of Essential Tradeshow Materials

 You don’t want to discover halfway into a trade show that you don’t have all the materials you were hoping to hand out to people.

-Use this checklist to ensure that you have everything with you.
+Use this checklist of tradeshow materials to ensure that you have everything with you.

 - Business cards (and a container for them).
 This is one of the most essential items you need if you’re trying to promote your business.
 Make sure your business cards look professional and have up-to-date contact information.
 Store them in a business card container so that they won’t get lost.